 We’re always thinking about the history (and future) of technology.

-One question we puzzled over is: "How can we be intentional with the applications we use whilst practicing digital wellbeing?"
+One question we puzzled over is: "How can we be intentional with the applications we use while practicing digital wellbeing?"

 In pre-Covid times, this physical jar was filled with messages (anonymously or signed) addressed to one another, expressing gratitude and praise.